 Sue has made it very easy for you to learn posing.
-She created a posing book that takes us through posing step-by-step (the book can be found HERE) and she also filmed it using slow-motion and in live-view for us to watch here.
+She created a posing book that takes us through posing step-by-step and she also filmed it using slow-motion and in live-view for us to watch here.
 She shows us how to pose both lean and curvy women.

 Sue’s posing rules are:

 Chin | Shoulder | Hands | Hourglass | Body Language | Asymmetry | Connection

 PRACTICE, PRACTICE PRACTICE all of these poses and posing rules.
 If you still don’t feel comfortable posing women, keep doing portfolio building shoots, practice with friends when you are at a girls night, practice with your partner.
 You will start to see how easily it will come to you during a shoot once you get the practice time in.

 - A resting chin on both lean and curvy bodies is not flattering for a photograph